milleratotago/PlotTbl/README.md

 </div>

 [2]  Requirements
 ----------------------------

 <div class="p">

 </div>

-You need a version of MATLAB that supports the �table� data type.
+You need a version of MATLAB that supports the “table” data type.
 You also need my MATLAB package ExtractNameVal, which is available at https://github.com/milleratotago/ExtractNameVal

 <div class="p">

 [3]  Example plots
 ----------------------------

-Except as noted otherwise, each of these plots was made with a single PlotTbl call.

 Demo figure 1: